QasAshraf/ducking-octo-robot/README.md

-ducking-octo-robot
+Hack Manchester - API repository
 ==================

-Hack Manchester 2014 - API
+Fix it.
+Tries to use apigility.